 The reserving methodology for our Casualty and Specialty segment is weighted more heavily to our initial estimate in the early periods immediately following the contracts' inception through the use of the expected loss ratio method.
 The expected loss ratio method estimates the incurred losses by multiplying the initial expected loss ratio by the earned premium.
 Under the expected loss ratio method, no reliance is placed on the development of claims and claim expenses.
 The determination of when reported losses are sufficient and credible to warrant selection of an ultimate loss ratio different from the initial expected loss ratio also requires judgment.
-We generally make adjustments for reported loss experience indicating unfavorable variances from the initial expected loss ratio sooner than reported loss experience indicating favorable variances as reporting of losses in excess of expectations tends to have greater credibility than an absence of or lower than expected level of reported losses.
+We generally make adjustments for reported loss experience indicating unfavorable variances from the initial expected loss ratio sconer than reported loss experience indicating favorable variances as reporting of losses in excess of expectations tends to have greater credibility than an absence of or lower than expected level of reported losses.
 Over time, as a greater number of claims are reported and the credibility of reported losses improves, actuarial estimates of IBNR are typically based on the Bornhuetter-Ferguson actuarial method.
 The Bornhuetter-Ferguson method places weight on claims and claim expenses development experience.
-If there is adverse development of prior accident years claims and claim expenses, we generally select the Bornhuetter-Ferguson method to ensure the claim experience is considered in the determination of our estimated claims and claim expenses with the associated business.
-If we believe we lack the claims experience in the early stages of development of a line of business, we may not select the Bornhuetter-Ferguson method until such time as we believe there is greater credibility in the level of reported losses.
-As prior accident years claims and claim expenses development experience becomes credible, the Bornhuetter-Ferguson method is generally selected which places greater weight on this experience as it develops.
-The Bornhuetter expected ultimate claims and claim expenses by applying our initial estimated loss ratio to our undeveloped premium, and adding the reported losses to the estimate.
+If there is adverse development of prior accident years claims and claim expenses, we may not select the Bornheutter-Ferguson method until such time as we believe there is greater credibility in the level of reported losses.
+As prior accident years claims and claim expenses development experience as it develops.
+The Bornhuetter-Ferguson method is generally selected which places greater weight on this experience as it develops.
+The Bornhuetter-Ferguson method estimates our expected ultimate claims and claim expenses by applying our initial estimated loss ratio to our undeveloped premium, and adding the reported losses to the estimate.
 The impact of these methodologies can be observed in the table above.
 For example, the 2011 accident year has experienced favorable development on prior accident years net claims and claim expenses for each subsequent calendar year-end.
 However, the favorable development experienced in the first few years was lower than the favorable development experienced in subsequent calendar years where the reserving methodology used changed to the Bornhuetter-Ferguson method as the experience became more credible.